chuckstack/chuckstack.github.io/src-ls/terminology.md

 This approach embodies the Unix philosophy of creating small, focused programs that work together seamlessly, allowing users to build sophisticated operations from basic building blocks.

-## Domain Term
+## Domain Terminology

-A domain term is how the chuck-stack refers to a database dimension.
+A domain terminology is how the chuck-stack refers to a database dimensions.
 The following domain terms exist in the chuck-stack upon installation.

 - Tenant*
 - Entity*
 - Business Partner
+- Customer
-- Customer (reference to Business Partner - only used when Business Partner is not available)
+  - reference to Business Partner
+  - only used when Business Partner is not available
+- Vendor
-- Vendor (reference to Business Partner - only used when Business Partner is not available)
+  - reference to Business Partner
+  - only used when Business Partner is not available)
 - User
+- Employee
-- Employee (reference to User - only used when User is not available)
+  - reference to User
+  - only used when User is not available
 - Department
 - Product
 - Asset
+- Center
-- Center (aka: profit or cost, Line of Business, division)
+  - also known as profit or cost, Line of Business, division
 - Project
 - Activity
 - Campaign